ucode81/adv3lite-extensions/README.md

 - `assertPlayerInRoom <room Name>`: Succeeds if the player character is in the named room.
 Example: `assertPlayerInRoom long hallway`
 - `assertPlayerHasItem <item Name>`: Succeeds if the player character carries the specified item.
 Only one item is allowed per line.
 Example: `assertPlayerHasItem red ball`
 - `assertPlayerLacksItem <item Name>`: Succeeds if the player character is NOT carrying the specified item.
 Only one item is allowed per line.
 Example: `assertPlayerLacksItem blue ball`
 - `assertPlayerRoomHasItem <item Name>`: Succeeds if the room the player character is located contains the specified item.
 Only one item is allowed per line.
-Example: `assertPlayerHasItem red ball`
+Example: `assertPlayerRoomHasItem red ball`
 - `assertPlayerRoomLacksItem <item Name>`: Succeeds if room the player character is located does NOT contain the specified item.
 Only one item is allowed per line.
-Example: `assertPlayerLacksItem blue ball`
+Example: `assertPlayerRoomLacksItem blue ball`

 ### How to run your test(s)
 There are several commands for running your tests, two of which were already present in the original *Test* class.